aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/vba-project/copy-vba-macro-userform-designerstorage-from-template-to-target-workbook/_index.md

                 }
             }

-            // Copy the VBA-Macro Designer UserForm from Template to Target const modules = templateFile.vbaProject.modules;
+            // Copy the VBA-Macro Designer UserForm from the template to the target workbook const modules = templateFile.vbaProject.modules;
             const moduleCount = modules.count;
             for (let i = 0; i < moduleCount; i++) {